chamatt/create-kaol-app/readme.md

 ![untitled-project@2x (1)](https://user-images.githubusercontent.com/20344348/183339921-9f65834f-4d8d-4446-b180-38a74691f82e.png)

+## ⚠ Warning
+I don't have time to maintain this to add new features (like) and keep all dependencies updated.
+I'd recommend you go with [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo/) instead if you want to keep up with the latest releases.
+It's a more of blank canvas, instead of batteries included like Kaol, but it's actively maintained and will for sure get new things like next-auth support, nextjs 13, expo-router, before Kaol.

 ## 🔦 About

 A monorepo with Prisma, Next.js, Expo, tRPC, Authentication and Solito setup and configured to work together.